pymupdf/PyMuPDF/docs/README.md

 Note: subsequent runs can omit the `-a` parameter to speed up builds (it will just build what has changed).

+Note: When build the corresponding `.mo` binary files will also be generated - these updated binaries should also be committed to Git.

+### Depoloying

+Docs will be automatically deployed to RTD once pushes are made to relevant branches.

+### Updating

 - Updating, after changes on the `main` branch and a sync with the main `en` .rst files, from the "docs" location, do:

 `sphinx-build -b gettext . _build/gettext`